darrenng1996/Airline_sales/README.md

 All of the comparisons are done by MySql queries and graphs are done in Tableau Here are the questions I came up with for analyzing the dataset:

 1) How many loyal/disloyal customers in this dataset?
   MySql code:
   SELECT Customer_type, count(Customer_type)
   FROM airline.train1
   group by Customer_type

-1) How many loyal/disloyal customers in this dataset?
-1) How many loyal/disloyal customers in this dataset?
-2) What are the primary type of travel(Personal/Business)?
+2) What are the primary type of travel(Personal/Business)??
+  MySql code:
+   SELECT Type_of_travel, count(Type_of_travel)
+   FROM airline.train1
+   group by Type_of_travel

 3) Satisfaction vs (Neutral or Dissatisfied) count?
+  MySql code:
+  SELECT satisfaction, count(satisfaction)
+  FROM airline.train1
+  group by satisfaction

 4) How many neutral or dissatisfied in eco/ecoplus/business class?
+  MySql code:
+  SELECT Class, count(satisfaction)
+  FROM airline.train1
+  where satisfaction = 'neutral or dissatisfied'
+  group by Class

 5) Does loyal customer have more satisfaction than non-loyal?
+  MySql code:
+  SELECT Customer_type, count(satisfaction)
+  FROM airline.train1
+  where satisfaction = 'satisfied'
+  group by Customer_type

 6) Does loyal customer have more neutral or dissatisfied than non-loyal?
+  MySql code:
+  SELECT Customer_type, count(satisfaction)
+  FROM airline.train1
+  where satisfaction = 'neutral or dissatisfied'
+  group by Customer_type

 ![](66D30A75-E791-4B3F-91D3-09F8C84A2445.jpeg)